ipyflow/nbsafety-project.github.io/source/docs/index.md

 <img src="/nbsafety-example.svg" width="70%" />

 In the above example, the user creates three cells and runs them from top to bottom.
 The user then edits and reruns cell 1.
-There is an implicit dependency from `f` to `y` however, and in most cases, a user who updates `f` will also want to update `y`.
-Rerunning cell 3 without first rerunning cell 2 yield a semantically stale result in this case, so NBSafety gives cell 3 a *stale highlight*.
+However, there is an implicit dependency from `f` to `y`, and the desirable behavior in most cases is for `y` to reflect the updated value of `f`.
+Rerunning cell 3 without first rerunning cell 2 will therefore yield a semantically stale result, so NBSafety gives cell 3 a *stale highlight*.
 Furthermore, it gives cell 2 a *refresher highlight*, since it contains a reference to an updated `f` that can be used to "refresh" `y`.

 NBSafety accomplishes its magic using a combination of a runtime tracer (to build the implicit dependency graph) and a static checker (to provide warnings before running a cell), both of which are deeply aware of Python's data model.
 In particular, NBSafety requires ***minimal to no changes*** in user behavior, opting to get out of the way unless absolutely necessary and letting you use notebooks the way you prefer.
 For more information on NBSafety's implementation, please see the [technical report](https://smacke.net/papers/nbsafety.pdf).